Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 • credible health technology assessments in support of new technologies.

 Once suppliers are selected, global contracts are continuously reviewed to track performance.
-Modern slavery and sustainability are standing agenda items in supplier meetings.

 Due to the geographic diversity of our operations and the potential for cost saving and improved efficiency, our international procurement initiatives aim to unlock synergies and implement standardisation to the Group’s benefit.
-Medical Innovations (Pty) Ltd (‘Medical Innovations’), a wholly owned South African subsidiary of the Company, was established to attend to the innovation, purchasing and distribution of a limited range of medical supplies and related products.
-In 2016, it achieved the internationally accepted ISO 13485:20163 certification and is audited annually by an external auditor from the BSI, the national standards body of the UK, to maintain its certification.
+Medical Innovations (Pty) Ltd (‘Medical Innovations’), a wholly owned South African subsidiary of Mediclinic, was established to attend to the innovation, purchasing and distribution of a limited range of medical supplies and related products.
+In 2016, it achieved the internationally accepted ISO 13485:2016 [3] certification and is audited annually by an external auditor from the BSI, the national standards body of the UK, to maintain its certification.
 Formal agreements with critical suppliers as well as supplier selection evaluation are key focus areas during ISO certification.
 Medical Innovations complies with all local regulations and is registered with the South African Health Products Regulatory Authority to import and export medical devices and consumable products.

 CE Medical Device Regulation (‘MDR’) marking is a certification mark that indicates conformity with health, safety and environmental protection standards for products sold within the European Economic Area (‘EEA’).
 The CE marking is also found on products sold outside the EEA that are manufactured in, or designed to be sold in, the EEA.
 Manufacturing standards and labour practices are considered during certification.